Plumsail/helpdesk-docs/source/User Guide/Reports.rst

 Here you can see two timelines.
 Vertical axis represents amount of tickets, horizontal axis represents date of ticket creation.

-Created by category - shows amount of tickets created within a specific category and a specified interval (Ticket field “Category”).
+Created by category
+   Shows amount of tickets created within a specific category and a specified interval (Ticket field “Category”).

+Created/Resolved
-Created/Resolved - shows amount of tickets created and amount of tickets resolved within specified interval.
+   Shows amount of tickets created and amount of tickets resolved within specified interval.

 |by-date|